tfr42/deegree-docker/deegree-builtin-tomcat/README.md

 deegree/Tomcat bundle docker container
 ======================================

-Latest deegree webservice on docker using deegree/Tomcat bundle from the deegree.org website.
+Latest deegree webservice on docker using the pre-built deegree/Tomcat bundle from the deegree.org website.

 Usage
 -----